We are about to massively increase the amount of Human Genius on planet Earth in two distinct ways.

 Inventors like Musk, whose Neuralink has made groundbreaking progress in BCI, and Braintree co-founder Bryan Johnson, who founded Kernel, have been pouring hundreds of millions of dollars into next-generation brain implants.

-The goal of “neuro-prosthetics” or “brain-computer interfaces” (BCIs), as Johnson explains, “is not about AI versus human.
-Rather, it’s about creating HI, or ‘Human Intelligence,’ the merger of humans and AI.”
+The goal of “neuro-prosthetics” or “brain-computer interfaces” (BCIs), as Johnson explains, “is not about Artificial Intelligence versus human.
+Rather, it’s about creating HI, or ‘Human Intelligence,’ the merger of humans and Artificial Intelligence.”

 Everybody agrees that Cyborg-nation is still a long ways off, but progress is moving faster than many suspect.